islamsalah2020/Udacity_Linux_Server_Configuration/README.md

 2. SSH into the server
 - Open terminal, type: `chmod 600 ~/.ssh/My_ssh_key.pem`.
-- To connect to the instance via the terminal: type `ssh -i ~/.ssh/lightsail_key.rsa ubuntu@18.194.150.68`, where `18.194.150.68` is the public IP address of the instance.
+- To connect to the instance via the terminal: type `ssh -i ~/.ssh/lightsail_key.rsa ubuntu@35.157.123.125`, where `35.157.123.125` is the Static IP address of the instance.

 3. Update and upgrade installed packages.
 ```